thegreatsantini/event-scrapper/README.md

 With more time I would extend web scraping to the remaining two sites, which require(s) more effort for DOM traversal such as using a headless browser to bypass the 403 “Forbidden” status code.
 I would also deploy the app for public use.

 Talk about performance concerns on the frontend?
-My main concern about the frontend performance issues is that every time a user navigates to a another tab, there is a new axios call which forces the backend to make another cheerio request to scrape that specific web page.
-One way to mitigate that is to cache the data on the first request and implement a check so that I can load the cached data rather than making a redundant request.
+My main concern about frontend performance is that every time a user navigates to another tab, there is a new axios call which forces the backend to make another cheerio request to scrape that specific web page.
+One way to mitigate that is to cache the data on the first request (e.g., in Local Storage for a set period of time) and implement a check so that I can load the cached data rather than making a redundant request.

 How do you handle the list as you continue scrolling and it gets super long?